 After finding out your range, slowly head on to trying these amazing exercises that will help you sing Lower notes.

 Vocal slides have been proven to be very useful in achieving the goal of expanding my lower vocal range.
 I still sing them everyday during my practice sessions.
 Simply with an “oo” or “ah” sound or with any vowel sound actually works.
 Try sliding from your highest to the lowest note.
 You can do this up and down according to your comfortability.
 Remember not to push too much both ways, otherwise screaming this loud could easily hurt your vocal cords.
-This does sound funny but believe me it is very helpful.
+This does sound funny but believe me it is very helpful to train lower vocal range.

 Start singing from C4 to C3 and slide through the notes C4 to C3. do not sing out each note rather use a glide.
 Imagine the slides that we play at the park.
 That should give an idea!
 Wink!

 Keep going until you reach your lowest note.
-Everyday you can try to push a semitone lower.
+Everyday you can try to push a semitone lower to sing deeper as a singer.

 What can’t the solfege do?
-This is my go to exercise for all my kids and beginners.
+This is my go to vocal exercise for low notes for all my kids and beginners.
 We must all be familiar with the solfege syllables.
 Since our goal is to sing low notes, we will sing the solfeggio in the descending order.

 We are starting with DO TI LA SOL FA MI RE DO (moving from higher to lower).
 Let’s start from G major scale and descend down.
 I have given instances for 2 scales.
 Try to sing these scales in descending order till your lowest pitch.
+This will definitely help you to control and project lower register.
 Everyday you can try to push a semitone lower.

 Arpeggios are the notes of a chord played or sung either in ascending or descending order or both.
 Arpeggios are another go to exercise of any singer during warm-up sessions.
 This can be sung with vowels(ah-eh-ee-oh-oo) or yah’s and yoh’s, even numbers and alphabets work.

 Since we’re trying to increase our lower vocal range, we are required to sing these arpeggios in downward movement.
+Arpeggios in downward movement are one of the best ways to warm up low notes.
 Start singing the arpeggio in G major and slowly decrease the pitches.
 Keep on moving until you reach your lowest pitch and try to extend a semitone everyday.

-Now we know that the more Relaxed your vocal cords are in your chest voice, the deeper and lower you can sing.
+Now we know that the more Relaxed your vocal cords are in your chest voice, the more you can sing deeper and lower as a singer.
 Here is a simple yet effective exercise to help you sing low notes.

 I have added words to this exercise.
 “I sing with an open mouth”.
 You can sing with any sounds that you like.
 Make sure you relax your jaws and move your lower jaw up and down with each word.